Aliases for TAF5 Gene

 External Ids for TAF5 Gene

 Initiation of transcription by RNA polymerase II requires the activities of more than 70 polypeptides.
 The protein that coordinates these activities is transcription factor IID (TFIID), which binds to the core promoter to position the polymerase properly, serves as the scaffold for assembly of the remainder of the transcription complex, and acts as a channel for regulatory signals.
 TFIID is composed of the TATA-binding protein (TBP) and a group of evolutionarily conserved proteins known as TBP-associated factors or TAFs.
 TAFs may participate in basal transcription, serve as coactivators, function in promoter recognition or modify general transcription factors (GTFs) to facilitate complex assembly and transcription initiation.
 This gene encodes an integral subunit of TFIID associated with all transcriptionally competent forms of that complex.
-This subunit interacts strongly with two TFIID subunits that show similarity to histones H3 and H4, and it may participate in forming a nucleosome-like core in the TFIID complex. [provided by RefSeq, Jul 2008]
+This subunit interacts strongly with two TFIID subunits that show similarity to histones H3 and H4, and it may participate in forming a nucleosome-like core in the TFIID complex.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2015]

 GeneCards Summary for TAF5 Gene

-TAF5 (TAF5 RNA Polymerase II, TATA Box Binding Protein (TBP)-Associated Factor, 100kDa) is a Protein Coding gene.
-Among its related pathways are Disease and GPCR Pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein dimerization activity.
+TAF5 (TATA-Box Binding Protein Associated Factor 5) is a Protein Coding gene.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and HIV Life Cycle.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
 An important paralog of this gene is TAF5L.

 UniProtKB/Swiss-Prot for TAF5 Gene